CI/CD¶

 Continuous Integration (CI) is the practice of automatically executing a compilation script and set of test cases to ensure that the integrated codebase is in a workable state.
 The integration is often followed by Continuous Benchmarking (CB) to evaluate the impact of the code change on the application performance and Continuous Deployment (CD) to distribute a new version of the developed code.

-IT4I offers its users the possibility to set up CI for their projects to execute their dedicated CI jobs in a customizable virtual environment (docker containers), or test the code directly in computational nodes of the production HPC clusters (Karolina, Barbora) and Complementary systems.
+IT4I offers its users a possibility to set up CI for their projects and to execute their dedicated CI jobs directly in computational nodes of the production HPC clusters (Karolina, Barbora) and Complementary systems.
 The Complementary systems gives a possibility to run the tests on emerging, non-traditional, and highly specialized hardware architectures.
 It consists of computational nodes built on Intel Sapphire Rapids + HBM, NVIDIA Grace CPU, IBM Power10, A64FX, and many more.

-Continuous Integration Infrastructure Deployed at IT4I¶
+CI Infrastructure Deployed at IT4I¶

 IT4Innovations maintains a GitLab server (code.it4i.cz), which has built-in support for CI/CD.
-It provides a set of GitLab runners, which is an application that executes jobs specified in the project CI/CD pipelines, consisting of jobs and stages.
+It provides a set of GitLab runners, which is an application that executes jobs specified in the project CI pipelines, consisting of jobs and stages.
 Grouping jobs together in collections is called stages.
 Stages run in sequence, while all jobs in a stage can run in parallel.

 Detailed documentation about GitLab CI/CD is available here.